 Automatic Pressure relief valve (Fig. 3) is standard on all VanTran transformers and is intended to slowly release pressure to prevent rupture of the transformer tank.
-These valves are factory adjusted to vent at 5 \pm 2 PSI Normal operation and atmospheric temperature fluctuations cause the oil and components in the tank to naturally expand and contract causing the gas filled head space inside the tank to fluctuate in pressure.
+These valves are factory adjusted to vent at 5 $\pm$ 2 PSI.
+Normal operation and atmospheric temperature fluctuations cause the oil and components in the tank to naturally expand and contract causing the gas filled head space inside the tank to fluctuate in pressure.

-CAUTION: Before performing any kind of service, which may include but is not limited to: opening the tank or inspection cover, removal of fuses, removal of bushings, opening drain or fill valves, or any other similar operation, the pressure inside the tank must be safely vented manually.
+CAUTION: Before performing any kind of service that may include, but is not limited to, opening the tank or inspection cover, removal of fuses, removal of bushings, opening drain or fill valves, or any other similar operation, the pressure inside the tank must be safely vented manually.